tiyd-rails-2016-01/tiyd-rails-2016-01.github.io/index.md

 * [Set up your Mac](/before/setup.html)
 * [Sign up for accounts](/before/accounts.html)

-* [Do the PREWORK](/before/exercises.html) - Complete this through the "Conclusion" survey by January 17th, one week before class begins.
+* [Do the PREWORK](/before/exercises.html) - Complete this through the "Conclusion" survey by January 17th.
 This timing is both so that I can review and so that you can rest before class starts.

 ### During